 I hope find this tutorial useful and that you will share your tips and suggestions about organizing an Instameet with us too..
 Have a great Instameet or Instawalk!

 All the pics were taken at our First Instameet in Milano, click here to check them out: Instagramers Italia first Instameet!

-If you don’t know how to meet other Instagramers in your city, consult our list of more than 160 Instagramers local groups , you will also find feeds of all the latest events, Instameets, instawalks etc.. .You can also create your own Instawalk in your own town too.
-And finally, you can always subscribe to this web page and look for friends that have done the same.
+If you don’t know how to meet other Instagramers in your city, consult our list of more than 600 Instagramers local groups , you will also find feeds of all the latest events, Instameets, instawalks etc.. .You can also create your own Instawalk in your own town too.

 Remember that we are available to help you launch your own Instagramers Local Group.
 Just send us an email to email@example.com and we will get back to you ASAP!